Godfrey-Alimony/My-Portfolio-Version/README.md

 [@Alimony-Godfrey](https://github.com/Godfrey-Alimony)

-# Desktop-portfolio Version.
+# Portfolio: details popup window.

 Description the project.
-For this milestone you will make your website available online.
+For this milestone of your portfolio website, you will implement a popup window that includes the project details in both desktop and mobile.
+In order to do that, you will need to store the information about your projects in a JavaScript object.

 IMPORTANT NOTE: Read all requirements before you start building your project.